josephlyons/eyebrow-control/README.md

-_How Might We:_

-**Control the world with our eyebrows?**

-Exploring the potential of facially controlled objects.

 ## Experience/Insights

 I presented a series of experimental music instruments I developed at a Hackoustic Presents night at Iklektic Artlab in London.
-I had the opportunity to introduce myself, and my work infront at an interactive gig of musicans, audio nerds & instrument hackers \(similar to myself\) and then give them a chance to interact with and use the instruments.
+I had the opportunity to introduce myself, and my work infront at an interactive gig of musicans, audio nerds & instrument hackers \(similar to myself\) and then give them a chance to interact with and use a series of three experimental instruments I produced for my previous project Modify Sound.

 ​